Morgawr/Moe-Bundex/docs/DATA.md

 {
   // This is the expression that will be keyed on by the database "expression": <str>,
-  // All possible readings of the expression, in hiragana "readings": [<str>],
+  // All possible readings of the expression, including alternative kanji "readings": [<str>],
   // List of all example sentence entries (see below) that use said expression "entries": [<Entry>]